 Here on the website, there are several ways you can search for my past recipes:

-1. On the upper right hand side is a "SEARCH" Box you can use anytime you're looking for something specific.
+1. On the upper right hand side is a "SEARCH" Box marked "Help You Find Something?" you can use anytime you're looking for something specific.
 Simply enter a basic search term and hit the Enter button on your computer or click the "Search" button on the site.
 This will provide you with a list of possible links to recipes on my site.
+Google is a fantastic source too.
+Just enter the search terms "Deep South Dish" and the recipe you are looking for.

-3. Also, in the right hand sidebar, you can browse my "RECENT DISHES" links.
-These are links to the most recently posted recipes.
+3. Also, in the right hand sidebar, you can browse photographs representing my "RECENT POSTS" links.
+These are links to the last ten or so of my most recently posted recipes.

 6. There are also some featured photo "Buttons" up and down both sides of the website page.
 Click on those to view.
 You'll find my site "GENERAL STORE," where I feature my favorite kitchen tools, food items, and cookbooks; links to my "GARDENING" efforts; and a variety of clickable seasonal buttons that will lead you to a list of recipes.